 Fortunately, finding content to enjoy these high-end TVs is becoming a non-issue as almost every new release is in HDR.
 Services such as Amazon Prime video, Netflix, and Youtube all provide a compelling HDR lineup that is continually expanding.
-Games are also starting to support it (see our HDR gaming TVs recommendations) and soon enough, every content will be HDR, including broadcast television.
-With that said, here are the best HDR TVs available this summer.
+Games are also starting to support it (see our recommendations for HDR gaming TVs) and soon enough, every content will be HDR, including broadcast television.

 Best HDR TV